This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Empty your bladder frequently.
 An overfilled bladder can cause autonomic dysreflexia.
 This condition usually happens if your spinal cord injury is above T5-6.
 Your blood pressure becomes very high and can lead to stroke or death.
-Ask your PHP for more information about autonomic dysreflexia.
+Ask your healthcare provider for more information about autonomic dysreflexia.

 - Drink liquids as directed.
-Ask your PHP how much liquid to drink each day and which liquids are best for you.
+Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
 Do not drink coffee, tea, or alcohol.
 These liquids may cause dehydration and irritate your bladder.

 - Monitor intake and output.
-Your PHP may ask you to measure the amount of liquids you are drinking and urinating.
+Your healthcare provider may ask you to measure the amount of liquids you are drinking and urinating.
 Keep a record of the amounts.
 Bring your record to your appointments.
-This will help your PHP know if your program is working.
+This will help your healthcare provider know if your program is working.

 - You have a fever.

 - You have blood or blood clots in your urine.

 - You have nausea or are vomiting.